getAlby/awesome-nwc/README.md

 #### Cloud Hosting of NWC nodes
 - [Alby Pro Cloud](https://getalby.com/pricing) - 1-click cloud deployment of Alby Hub that comes with a lightning address
 - [Nodana](https://nodana.io/) - 1-click deployment of Alby Hub, LNbits (with NWC) and other services in the cloud
-- [Eggstr](https://www.eggstr.com/) - Easy deployment of Nostr & Bitcoin apps with own domain
+- [Eggstr](https://www.eggstr.com/) - Easy deployment of Nostr & bitcoin apps with own domain

 #### Lightning Backends
 The following nodes or lightning backends can be used by at least one of the NWC wallets: